-Like the observance of the day of the birth of any prophet of God, these days mark one of the happiest and most delightful times of the year all across the global Baha’i community.
+Like the observances of the birthday of any prophet of God multiplied by two, these Baha’i holy days mark one of the happiest and most delightful times of the year all across the global Baha’i community.

-Baha’u’llah, in his Most Holy Book, asks the Baha’is to celebrate a feast of unity, joy and commemoration on each of these two special days, which makes them second in importance in the Baha’i calendar to the two “Most Great Festivals”— which commemorate the Declaration of Baha’u’llah in the garden of Ridvan in 1863 and the Declaration of the Bab in Shiraz in 1844.
+The Twin Holy Days came about because Baha’u’llah, in his Most Holy Book, asked the Baha’is to celebrate a feast of unity, joy and commemoration on each of these two special days, making them second in importance in the Baha’i calendar to the two “Most Great” Baha’i festivals — which commemorate the Declaration of Baha’u’llah in the garden of Ridvan in 1863, and the Declaration of the Bab in Shiraz in 1844.

-Would you like to celebrate with us?
-Of course, when Baha’is celebrate these happy occasions, everyone is invited—including you.
-At the worldwide Baha’i gatherings for the birth of the Bab today, and the birth of Baha’u’llah tomorrow, happiness and good cheer will prevail.
+Would you like to celebrate with the world’s Baha’is?
+Of course, when Baha’is commemorate these happy occasions, everyone is invited, including you.
+At the worldwide Baha’i gatherings for the birth of the Bab tonight and tomorrow, and the birth of Baha’u’llah tomorrow night and the following day, happiness and good cheer will definitely prevail.
 Music will play, friends will come together, children will laugh and warm fellowship will fill the air.
 Refreshments will definitely be served!